 Pursuant to, and in accordance with, the rules of the SEC, where allowed, we are delivering only one copy of this proxy statement and our annual report or one copy of the Notice of Internet Availability of Proxy Materials (as applicable) to multiple stockholders sharing an address unless we have received contrary instructions from one or more of the stockholders.
 Upon written or oral request, we will promptly deliver a separate copy of this proxy statement and our annual report or our Notice of Internet Availability of Proxy Materials to any stockholder at a shared address to which a single copy was delivered.
-If you are a stockholder residing at a shared address and would like to request an additional copy of this proxy statement or our annual report or our Notice of Internet Availability of Proxy Materials now or with respect to future mailings (or to request to receive only one copy of this proxy statement and our annual report or our Notice of Internet Availability of Proxy Materials if you are currently receiving multiple copies), then please call or write Liquidmetal Technologies, Inc., Attention: Investor Relations at 30452 Esperanza, Rancho Santa Margarita, California 92688; telephone number (949) 635-2120.
+If you are a stockholder residing at a shared address and would like to request an additional copy of this proxy statement or our annual report or our Notice of Internet Availability of Proxy Materials if you are currently receive only one copy of this proxy statement and our annual report or our Notice of Internet Availability of Proxy Materials if you are currently receiving multiple copies), then please call or write Liquidmetal Technologies, Inc., Attention: Investor Relations at 30452 Esperanza, Rancho Santa Margarita, California 92688; telephone number (949) 635-2120.